pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 behavior; none of the above is a new design decision unique to this proposal.

-These last three limitations in the list above — no partial application of arguments, no mutating methods, no type methods — are all ripe for proposals of their own, but pose design questions best served by separate discusions (see [Future Directions](#future-directions)), and are **out of scope for this proposal**.
+These last three limitations in the list above — no partial application of arguments, no mutating methods, no type methods — are all ripe for proposals of their own, but pose design questions best served by separate discussions (see [Future Directions](#future-directions)), and are **out of scope for this proposal**.

 Any future proposals on topics such as these should consider both unbound methods and key paths, and attempt to maintain